Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 "Most High, glorious God, enlighten the darkness of my heart and give me true faith, certain hope, and perfect charity, sense and knowledge, Lord, that I may carry out Your holy and true command." ---------- Saint Francis' of Assisi's prayer before the San Damiano Crucifix

-Confraternity of Penitents: Franciscan Penitents Living St. Francis' Original Rule of Life for Single and Married People
+Confraternity of Penitents: Franciscan Penitents Living the Original Third Order Rule of Saint Francis as Lay Single or Married Persons in the Modern World

 Who Are Franciscan Penitents?